Last updated: ET

 Ensure that your personal belongings, passports and other travel documents are secure at all times.

 Carry adequate identification, such as a passport and your stay permit, at all times.
-Keep a photocopy of your passport in case of loss or seizure.
+You may be detained and/or fined if you do not carry the original.
+Carry a copy of that identification, in case of loss or seizure.

 It is the sole prerogative of every country or territory to determine who is allowed to enter or exit.
 Canadian consular officials cannot intervene on your behalf if you do not meet entry or exit requirements.
 The following information has been obtained from the Indonesian authorities and is subject to change at any time.
 The country- or territory-specific entry/exit requirements are provided on this page for information purposes only.
 While every effort is made to provide accurate information, information contained here is provided on an "as is" basis without warranty of any kind, express or implied.
 The Government of Canada assumes no responsibility, and shall not be liable for any damages in connection to the information provided.
 It is your responsibility to check with the Embassy of the Republic of Indonesia or its consulates for up-to-date information.